department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

 - A commissioned member of the National Oceanic and Atmospheric Administration (NOAA) or the U.S. Public Health Service (USPHS), **or**
 - A cadet or midshipman of the U.S. military academies, **or**
 - A member, cadet, or midshipman of the Reserve Officers Training Corps (ROTC) engaged in authorized training and practice cruises, **or**
-- A member of the Ready Reserve or National Guard and are scheduled to perform at least 12 periods of inactive training per year, **or**
+- A member of the Ready Reserve or National Guard, assigned to a unit, and scheduled to perform at least 12 periods of inactive training per year, **or**
 - A volunteer in an Individual Ready Reserve (IRR) mobilization category

 <br>